MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-treatasclass.md

 ms.assetid: a5f0f10e-a90a-4255-9175-edf23d306d98
 title: com:TreatAsClass
-description: A registration that corresponds to a CLSID registration with the TreatAs subkey.
+description: A registration that corresponds to a CLSID registration with the TreatAs subkey (com:TreatAsClass).

 ms.date: 03/29/2017
 ms.topic: reference